Jimmie Jones

-Jimmie Sims Jones (born January 9, 1966) is a former professional American football defensive tackle in the National Football League (NFL) for the Dallas Cowboys, Los Angeles/St. Louis Rams, and Philadelphia Eagles.
+Jimmie Sims Jones (born January 9, 1966) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the Dallas Cowboys, Los Angeles/St. Louis Rams, and Philadelphia Eagles.
 He played college football at the University of Miami.
 With the Cowboys, he won back-to-back Super Bowls over the Buffalo Bills.

-Early years
+Early life

 Jones attended Okeechobee High School, but because he had to work to help support his mother, he didn't play football until his junior year when he only played in the last 4 games of the season, nevertheless, he still led the team in sacks and was third in tackles.
 He would miss all of his senior season football games, because he had to work in a drugstore during the team's summer workouts and the new head coach put in place a policy that left him out of the team.

 His high school athletic director (Jim Kirk) sent a highlight tape of his only games as a starter to different colleges, which eventually helped him get a football scholarship from the University of Miami.
 He was a backup defensive end as a redshirt freshman.

 As a sophomore, he started the season opener at right defensive tackle.
 The next week he broke his hand in practice, but still managed to finish the season second on the team in quarterback pressures and posted a career-high 12 tackles against East Carolina University.

-As a junior, he started the final 4 games at right defensive tackle, registering 8 tackles and 2 sacks in the 23-3 win against the University of Nebraska in the 1989 Orange Bowl.
+As a junior, he started the final 4 games at right defensive tackle, registering 8 tackles and 2 sacks in the 23-3 win against Nebraska in the 1989 Orange Bowl.

 As a senior, he was forced to miss spring workouts in order to earn money as a valet attendant at a restaurant, giving Cortez Kennedy the edge to start at right defensive tackle.
 He missed 3 games with a knee injury.
 He rotated with Kennedy and Russell Maryland, helping the team lead the nation in scoring defense and total defense.
 He finished his college career winning two national championships (1987 and 1989), while recording 105 tackles, 68 assists and 16 1/2 sacks.